Product Sourcing 101: How to Source Products in 2022

 I know – shameless plug, right?
 But for good reason.

 Here at Handshake, we’ve vetted and curated a unique selection of independent creators.
-These suppliers and products are handpicked to make it easy for you to source products that help your store stand out from the crowd.
+These suppliers and product collections are handpicked to make it easy for you to source products that help your store stand out from the crowd.

 - Good margins.
-You’ll usually find larger margins when manufacturing and smaller margins when dropshipping – wholesalers provide a comfortable middle ground.
+You’ll usually find larger margins when manufacturing and smaller margins when dropshipping – wholesaler distributors offer a comfortable middle ground.

 - Quick and Simple.
 Wholesale product sourcing is relatively fast and straightforward – especially when using a platform featuring only pre-vetted and curated suppliers, like Handshake.